Medical & Pharmaceutical Gaskets & Seals

 Solution

-We supplied closed-cell EPDM foam gaskets die-cut to match the duct flange profiles.
-Peroxide-cured EPDM foam maintains its compression and resilience over a wider temperature range than neoprene (-50 °C to +110 °C continuous) and resists ozone degradation that accelerates neoprene ageing in recirculated air systems.
-The low-outgassing formulation kept volatile organic compound (VOC) levels below the cleanroom's facility limits.
+Closed-cell EPDM foam, die-cut to the flange profile, is the more durable choice.
+Peroxide-cured EPDM foam holds compression and resilience across a wider range than neoprene (-50 °C to +110 °C continuous) and resists the ozone attack that ages neoprene in recirculated air.
+A low-outgassing formulation keeps volatile organic compound (VOC) levels under cleanroom limits.

 Result